-Well, everyone, it's that time of year again: #Droughtlander is almost over.
+Well, everyone, it's that time of year again: #Droughtlander is finally over.

 The third season of Outlander, Starz's time-traveling historical drama, came to a close last winter—and no, we're still not over it.
 [SPOILERS] Claire kicked ass as a lady doctor in the 20th century, all the while juggling motherhood and a less-than-stellar marriage.
 Back in the 1700s, Jamie emerged from the devastation of Culloden to carve a new life for himself as a friend, a father, and a printer.
 We also saw the best TV reunion ever (don't fight me on this), ship adventures straight out of Pirates of the Caribbean, and more bleeding wounds than I care to count.

 As in Dragonfly in Amber, Clandara thrusts you into the heart of the 1745 Jacobite Rebellion.
 Our romantic hero, James MacDonald, has done the unthinkable and married Katherine—a member of the Fraser clan, and thus, his sworn enemy.
 They've barely said "I do," when betrayal rears its angry head, and James must answer the Bonnie Prince's call to arms.
 Separated by distance, but bound by their love and patriotism, can Katherine and James reunite before all of Scotland falls apart?